Skip to main content

 After - My Baby dresser staged

-I am so happy with the transformation of my baby dresser.
+I am so happy with the transformation of my old wood dresser.
 I can now use it more for craft storage and other supplies that I want to hide.
-I am really trying to have a less cluttered space.
 When my home is cluttered and a mess, I feel distracted and it is super hard for me to focus.
 Trying to make a tidy space a habit.

 Arts and Classy Signature 051315